 “Zampanò himself probably would have insisted on corrections and edits, he was his own harshest critic, but I’ve come to believe errors, especially written errors, are often the only markers left by a solitary life: to sacrifice them is to lose the angles of personality, the riddle of a soul.
 In this case a very old soul.
 A very old riddle.”

 Everyone has to explore their own personal dark space.
 While one man is searching for the answers to the mystery in his home the other is searching for the monster that is lurking around the corner.
-With the fallibility of man firmly entrenched their search to discover that mystery could provide the means to their personal destruction.
-I recommend reading this book once in your life.
-I wouldn’t want you to miss something special, it just didn’t as much as I would’ve liked.
+With the fallibility of man firmly entrenched their search to discover that mystery could provide the means to their own destruction.
+I recommend reading this book once in your life, I wouldn’t want you to miss something special, it just didn’t do as much as I would’ve liked.